hoanhan101/hraft/PROPOSAL.md

   > I feel like this behavior somewhat conflicts with the idea of Raft's leader
   > election.
 Because in Raft, there are one master at a time and the rest are
   > followers.
-A log first go through the master then if the consensus is
+A configuration first go through the master then if the consensus is
-  > reach, it is replicated to other nodes in the cluster.
+  > reached, it is replicated to other nodes in the cluster.
 However, in this
-  > situation I am proposing at the moment, it seems like there is no master
+  > situation that I am proposing, it seems like there is no master
   > and every one has equal role.
-I can put a key-value anywhere in the cluster
+I can put a key-value anywhere in the
-  > without caring about which one is the master.
+  > cluster.

   > If I follow the masterless architecture, is it better to put a load
   > balancer in front of these nodes?